sevenpix/spy/README.md

-# Spy: Node Device Tracker
+# Spy: Node Device Locator

-track multiple devices on a map
+This app locates multiple devices and shows it on a map.